What Is a Device Fingerprint? [How is it used?]

 Device Fingerprinting and Privacy

-It is not obvious or clear for users that their device is being fingerprinted by a mobile app or website, nor is it easy for this practice to be prevented or turned off.
+It is not obvious or clear to users that their device is being fingerprinted by a mobile app or website, nor is it easy for this practice to be prevented or turned off.

 According to GDPR, Fingerprinting is only permitted if: